A man happily exercising while walking on the Tread. Learn more about how exercise relieves stress in this article.

 At that rate, you might be feeling stressed this very minute.
 And for the most part, stress is (unsurprisingly) not good for us.
 Researchers have linked chronic stress to a range of physical health problems, including cardiovascular issues, digestive concerns, and a weakened immune system.

 But there is good news: Exercise is an easily accessible, endlessly customizable way to offset stress.
 According to research published in the Journal of Clinical Psychiatry, exercise improves mental health by boosting self-esteem and cognition and by decreasing anxiety, depression, and bad moods.
-But exactly how does exercise relieve stress, and how much do you need to feel the benefits?
+But exactly how does exercise reduce stress, and how much movement do you need to feel the benefits?
 Let’s take a closer look.

-How Can Exercise Reduce Stress?
+How Does Exercise Reduce Stress?

 Exercise offsets the negative effects of stress by providing your body with countless positive results instead.
-Specifically, here are a few key ways exercise relieves stress, according to Howard and other experts:
+Specifically, here are a few key ways exercise relieves stress, according to Carrie Howard, a licensed therapist and anxiety coach in Gunter, Texas, and Meredith Van Ness, a licensed therapist in Steamboat Springs, Colorado.

-• Increased well-being: Exercise stimulates the release of endorphins ("feel-good" hormones) that act as natural painkillers and mood elevators, counteracting the effects of stress hormones.
+Exercise stimulates the release of endorphins ("feel-good" hormones) that act as natural painkillers and mood elevators, counteracting the effects of stress hormones.

-• Hormonal regulation: Physical activity helps balance hormones in the body.
+Physical activity helps balance hormones in the body.
 It can enhance the sensitivity of hormonal receptors, making the body more efficient in responding to stress signals.

 How Much Exercise Do You Need to Relieve Stress?